astral-sh/uv-docker-example/README.md

 - Placing environment executables on the `PATH`
 - Running the web application

+The [`Dockerfile.multistage`](./Dockerfile.multistage) example extends the `Dockerfile` example to use multistage builds to reduce the final size of the image.

 ### Dockerignore file

 The [`.dockerignore`](./.dockerignore) file includes an entry for the `.venv` directory to ensure the